 C407.6.2 Input values.
 Where calculations require input values not specified by Sections C402, C403, C404 and C405, those input values shall be taken from an approved source.

 C407.6.3 Exceptional calculation methods.
-When the simulation program does not model a design, material, or device of the proposed design, an exceptional calculation method shall be used if approved by the building official.
+Where the simulation program does not model a design, material, or device of the proposed design, an exceptional calculation method shall be used if approved by the code official.
 If there are multiple designs, materials, or devices that the simulation program does not model, each shall be calculated separately and exceptional savings determined for each.
-At no time shall The total exceptional savings constitute more than half of the difference between the baseline building performance and the proposed building performance.
-All applications for approval of an exceptional method shall include:
+The total exceptional savings shall not constitute more than half of the difference between the baseline building performance and the proposed building performance.
+Applications for approval of an exceptional method shall include:

 Step-by-step documentation of the exceptional calculation method performed detailed enough to reproduce the results.